credwood/SportsBot/multi_labeled_split_datasets/README.md

 # Fine-tuning Data

-To read in all of the data in a folder:
+To read in the data of a specific file:

 ```sh
 import os